FastTrack™ Strategic Planning System

 Instructions: This is your brainstorming and refinement hub.

-2. Refine: After your initial brainstorm, review the lists in the textareas.
+2. Refine: After your initial brainstorm, review the lists.
 This is your opportunity to edit items for clarity, combine similar ideas into a single, stronger point, or delete items that are duplicates or no longer seem relevant.

 3. Confirm: The refined lists you finalize here will be used in the next step for prioritization.
 Once you are satisfied, proceed to Step 2.